weecology/DeepForest/docs/training_config.md

 ### multi-gpu: 1

-Number of GPUs to run.
+The number of GPUs to run during model training.
 Ignored if running on CPU, which is automatically detected by tensorflow.
 As multi-gpu increases, pay close attention to the batch_size, which must be evenly divisible and greater or equal to the number of GPUs.
 Multi-gpu will yield significant training gains for very large training datasets.
 See training.md##-Training Hardware for more discussion.

 ### epochs: 1